ydirson/generals-familiar/README.md

   Forge](https://army-forge.onepagerules.com/), allowing global view also on opponent army(ies) (optimized for 1-2 armies for now)
-* show both unit lists in a dense format suitable to fit completely on screen for most armies; direct link to armies' Army Forge page for convenience
+* show both unit lists in a dense format suitable to fit completely on screen for most armies; direct link to Army Forge armies' page and army books' pages for convenience
 * regroup combined/joined units into a single display
 * display face to face the details of the selected unit from each army
 * specify armies to load using their ID (extracted from "share as